nnirror/facet/README.md

 There are 128 notevalues variables, corresponding to divisions of 1 whole note.
 A whole note is `n1`, a half note is `n2`, etc... up to `n128`.

-#### bpm / steps
+#### bpm

-Both `bpm` and `steps`, representing the current BPM and number of steps per loop in the Facet transport, are available for use in commands as well.
+The variable `bpm` (representing the current BPM in the Facet transport when the FacetPattern is generated) is available for use in commands as well.

 ## Sample rate